jamesdonoh/mobile-applications/report.md

 The exact role of the controller has been interpreted differently by authors.
 Fowler says that the controller takes user input, manipulates the model and causes the view(s) to update [@fowler].
 However, Reenskaug's proposal was that views handle their own user input, with the controller only responsible for coordinating views and handling level at the input of the whole application [@reenskaug].
 It is worth noting that Fowler believes the precise separation between view and controller (V/C) is less important than the separation between model and presentaion (M/VC).

-As with other layered architectures, the potential benefits of MVC are that it helps to manage the complexity of a large application, as well as facilitating reuse and refactoring by reducing the amount of coupling between classes.
+As with other layered architectures, the potential benefits of MVC are that it helps to manage the complexity of a large application, allowing new developers to understand the codebase and find where a particular piece of functionality is implemented.
+This may lead to a reduction in maintainance costs.
+As a form of modularisation, it also facilitating reuse of code, and enables the implementation of different parts of the application to be changed by reducing the amount of coupling between classes.

 ## MVC and the Android platform